stomanin/stomanin.github.io/README.md

-# Personal website
+# My personal website
-This is landing for my personal website that you can find at <a href="https://stomanin.github.io/">https://stomanin.github.io</a>.
+This is my personal website that you can find at <a href="https://stomanin.github.io/">https://stomanin.github.io</a>.

 ## Credits
-This website uses a Jekyll theme based on [Freelancer bootstrap theme ](http://startbootstrap.com/template-overviews/freelancer/)
+This website uses a Jekyll theme based on [Indigo Minimalist Jekyll Template by Sérgio Kopplin](http://sergiokopplin.github.io/indigo/)

-This theme makes use of the amazing <a href="http://fontawesome.io/">Font Awesome</a> icons.